GrigoreRL/SBTV/README.md

 SBTV is a simple application for the visualization of charged particle trajectories.

 For computations, it relies on the code of SBPP.

+To run SBTV using the code present here, simply download the entire repository and run the command

+"python mainFile.py"

+in your Python environment.
+This should start up the application.